Marinella: Film

-In total, she has appeared as a singer in 24 films.
+In total, she appeared as a singer in 24 films.

 Theatre

-She appeared in the theatre in the summer of 1962 in the revue "Omorfi Poli" with music and songs by Mikis Theodorakis.
+Marinella appeared in the theatre in the summer of 1962 in the revue Omorfi Poli with music and songs by Mikis Theodorakis.
 The artistic couple Kazantzidis and Marinella were enlisted to boost the audience attendance, which was not as expected.

-In 2010 she will star in the theatrical performance "Marinella - The musical" a musical theatre performance that tells the story of her life.
+In 2010 she was to star in the theatrical performance Marinella - The musical a musical theatre performance that tells the story of her life.
 The musical, directed by Stamatis Fasoulis, became a great commercial and artistic success.

 Television

 She participated in two television series by Kostas Koutsomytis.
-In 1995 she performed the title song and seven other songs in the drama series "I prova tou nyfikou" while 2000 played the role of Marika Suez, the patron of a theatrical troupe, in the series "Ystera irthan oi melisses".
+In 1995 she performed the title song and seven other songs in the drama series I prova tou nyfikou while in 2000 she played the role of Marika Suez, the patron of a theatrical troupe, in the series Ystera irthan oi melisses.